ntustison/PaperANTsX/Text/intro.md

 [@Gorgolewski:2011aa] (Python).  \textcolor{black}{Additionally, other widely
-used software}, such as FreeSurfer [@Fischl:2012aa], have incorporated well-performing and complementary ANTs components[@Tustison2009e;@Manjon:2010aa] into their own libraries. \textcolor{black}{Finally, according to GitHub, recent unique “clones” have averaged 34 per day with the total number of clones being approximately twice that many.
+used software}, such as FreeSurfer [@Fischl:2012aa], have incorporated well-performing and complementary ANTs components[@Tustison2009e;@Manjon:2010aa] into their own libraries. \textcolor{black}{According to GitHub, recent unique “clones” have averaged 34 per day with the total number of clones being approximately twice that many.
 50 unique contributors to the ANTs library have made a total of over 4500 commits.
 Additional insights into usage can be viewed